smonier/translationExportImport/readme.md

 ## Usage

-1. Deploy the module and log in to Jahia as an administrator.
+1. Deploy the module and log in to Jahia as an administrator and activate it.
-2. Open the administration area and choose **Translation Export Import**.
+2. Open the Additional Panel on the desired site and choose **Export / Import Translation**.
 3. Use the start panel to pick either **Export** or **Import**.

 ### Exporting translations